Oscillating singular integral operators on graded Lie groups revisited: Fourier analysis on graded groups

 \subsection{Homogeneous linear operators and Rockland operators}

-There is family of continuous linear operators observing the actions of the dilations of the group.
-These are called homogeneous linear operators.
-We introduce them in the following definition. \begin{definition} A linear operator $T:C^\infty(G)\rightarrow \mathscr{D}'(G)$ is homogeneous of degree $\nu\in \mathbb{C}$ if for every $r>0$ the equality
+There is a family of continuous linear operators that respect the action of the dilations of the group.
+These are called \emph{homogeneous linear operators}.
+We introduce them in the following definition. \begin{definition}[Homogeneous operators] A linear operator \(T:C^\infty(G)\rightarrow \mathscr{D}'(G)\) is said to be \emph{homogeneous of degree} \(\nu\in \mathbb{C}\) if, for every \(r>0\), the equality